agencyenterprise/50b-zk-worker/README.md

 TODO

-## To execute the 50b ZK Worker on local development environment on "Mocked" mode:
+## To execute the 50b ZK Worker on local development environment using "Mocked" mode:

 ### First time: